PaloAltoNetworks/gaia/doc/documentation.md

 Type: `integer`

-Sum of FNV-32a hashes of all the instances/interfaces grouped under the resource.
+Sum of FNV-32a hashes of all the instances or interfaces grouped under the resource.

 ##### `name` [`required`,`max_length=256`]